 Kids Church Director

 Kelli leads our kid’s church, where we teach God’s story to children in a safe, loving, gracious environment.
-She comes to Iron Works after serving in other churches: City Church of Philadelphia, Faith Christian Fellowship in Baltimore, and Christ the King Presbyterian Church, in Newton MA.

 A native Midwesterner, Kelli first came east for grad school at the University of Delaware.
 After bouncing up and down the East Coast, she and her husband Shaun and their two small boys have settled in Kennett Township.
 They are happy to be putting down roots and engaging in community life through Iron Works Church.

 If you want to learn more about the ways we serve kids, check out our kids page.

 Sarah helps us love little ones well by overseeing our infant and toddler nursery, which involves hiring and supervising our childcare.